CitizensFoundation/policy-synth/webApps/policy-synth/docs/src/ltp/ltp-manage-crt.md

 - **open-add-cause-dialog**: Emitted when the dialog to add a cause to a node is to be opened.
 - **close-add-cause-dialog**: Emitted when the dialog to add a cause to a node is to be closed.
 - **edit-node**: Emitted when a node is to be edited.
-- **wsMessage**: Emitted when a WebSocket message is received during AI review.

 ## Examples